Foundation Mathematics 1 and 2

 - Gain essential analytical and problem solving skills so you can study acoustics

-- Explore the science of sound, and complete experiments and projects in specialist acoustics facilities and laboratories
+- Explore the science of sound, as you complete experiments and projects in our world-class acoustics facilities and laboratories

 This is for you if...